 Tag: OB/Gyn

-Daniela is a fourth year medical student at Florida International University Herbert Wertheim College of Medicine in Miami, Florida class of 2025.
-In 2020, she graduated from the University of South Florida with a Bachelor of Science in biomedical sciences.
-She enjoys spending time with her family, rollerblading, playing pickle ball, and watching the sunset in her free time.
-After graduating medical school, Daniela would like to pursue a career in Pediatrics.
+Kristen Anderson is a medical student at McMaster University in Hamilton, Ontario class of 2026.
+In 2022, she graduated from Stanford University with a B.S. in computer science.
+She enjoys reading and going on walks in the woods in her free time.
+After graduating medical school, Kristen would like to pursue a career in Psychiatry.

 Beyond the Chart